-Drunk drivers face criminal charges for their actions, and they can also be held responsible for compensating their victims financially in a civil lawsuit.
+While drunk drivers face criminal charges for their actions, they can also be held responsible for all the injuries and damages they have caused.
+A civil lawsuit may be filed to hold the driver financially responsible and recover compensation for the victims.
 An experienced personal injury attorney can maximize your compensation if you are the victim of a drunk driver.

-Some common types of accidents caused by drunk drivers include:
+Some of the common types of accidents caused by drunk drivers include:

-- Wrong-way wrecks.
-It’s difficult to read traffic signs when driving under the influence, so drunk drivers might not even realize they are driving in the wrong direction or entering the highway on an exit ramp.
+● Wrong-way wrecks.
+It’s difficult to read traffic signs when driving under the influence, so drunk drivers might not even realize they are driving in the wrong direction or entering the highway on an exit ramp (yes, it really happens).

 Hit-and-Run Drunk Driving Accidents

 Drunk drivers may not realize they have collided with a bicyclist, pedestrian, or another vehicle.
-Often if they do realize they have caused a crash, they flee the scene for fear of getting caught driving drunk.
+If they do realize they have caused a crash, they may flee the scene for fear of getting caught driving drunk.
 Some may be driving on a suspended license or without insurance coverage, so they drive away from the injury scene to protect themselves.